Take Action Page

 Hello, my name is __________________.

-The National Nurse would provide a highly visible identified nurse leader to advocate for enhanced prevention efforts in all communities.
+The CNO/National Nurse for Public Health would provide a highly visible identified nurse leader to advocate for enhanced prevention efforts in all communities.

 Thank you for taking my call.

 - Personal contact (visit or phone call) from a constituent who volunteered or contributed to their campaign.

 - Personal contact (visit or phone call) from anyone who contributed or volunteered to their campaign.